UPPMAX/programming_formalisms/meeting_notes/older.md

 - [Björn -> Richel] Can someone check the prereqs for Linux?
 Richel does that!
 - [Björn for Lars] Please check <https://uppmax.github.io/programming_formalisms/introductions/sdlc_tools/#software-citation>
 - [Richel, 5 mins] I am happy to see learning objectives on our pages, as this helps one focus on how/what to teach!
-Learning objectives, however, should be learner-centered, active, observable and specific ([an example article on this](https://ctl.wiley.com/learning-objectives-basics/)), e.g. 'learners are able to do a git push', instead of vague 'We will get some theory of X'.
+Learning objectives, however, should be learner-centered, active, observable and specific, e.g. 'learners are able to do a git push', instead of vague 'We will get some theory of X'.
 Could we try to make all teaching objectives learner-centered, active, observable and specific?
 I volunteer to do Pull Requests :-)
     - [VOTED] BLR: Yes
     - [other votes] : No
 - [Richel, 5 mins] I am happy to see the prereqs page and the obvious love put in it.
 I am unsure of the page's purpose.
 Could we come up with a purpose of the page and vote?
 As Björn will the one teaching the first sessions, however, I agree he is boss on this.
 Also, I volunteer to do the work.
 If we discuss: The goal of the prereqs page is ...